gerthjaanimae/csmt-parish-court-records/README.md

 * The Python library called ESTNLTK has to be installed.
 It can be downloaded from https://github.com/estnltk/estnltk
 * The scripts use Bash, so they do not work under Windows natively.
+*Make sure to change the variables in the variables.sh script according to your system.

 # Overview of the structure of the repository.
 ## Scripts